CascadesCarnivoreProject/Carnassial/README.md

 Carnassial coding effort but is now diverged.

 ### Alternatives
 The need to analyze remote camera data is a common one.
 In addition to Carnassial and Timelapse we're aware of [CPW Photo Warehouse​](http://cpw.state.co.us/learn/Pages/ResearchMammalsSoftware.aspx) and [eMammal](http://emammal.si.edu/).
 Key differences are

 * Carnassial is fully free whilst CPW Photo Warehouse​ requires a Microsoft Access license (and permissions configuration).
 Carnassial is more flexible and smoother in data entry but presently lacks equivalents to CPW's station information, occupancy analysis, and mark recapture analysis.
 [CritterShell](https://github.com/CascadesCarnivoreProject/CritterShell) offers detection and occupancy analysis.
 * Carnassial is readily available.
 Obtaining the eMammal client requires a logon be issued, which can be hard to get.
 * Carnassial and Timelapse are broadly similar.
-As of March 2017 Carnassial offers faster analysis, more flexibility, and fewer defects than Timelapse.
+As of March 2017 Carnassial offered faster analysis, more flexibility, and fewer defects than Timelapse.

 If you know of other analysis tools please let us know.